MahdiSoueid/DevOps/README.md

 3. SSH key pair for authentication

-To access the server for the file ssh username@your-server-ip 'sudo bash -s' < script.sh
+To access the server for the file ssh  'echo "your-sudo-password" | sudo -S bash -s' < script.sh

 ## Configuration